-The exhibition was curated by Tess Edwards Baldessin and it includes a selection of prints and drawings that show the development of Baldessin’s various themes as well as his very individual style.
+The exhibition was curated by Tess Edwards Baldessin and it included a selection of prints and drawings that showed the development of Baldessin’s various themes as well as his very individual style.

-This exhibition is supported by Visions of Australia, an Australian Government program supporting touring exhibitions by providing funding assistance for the development and touring of Australian cultural material across Australia.
+This exhibition was supported by Visions of Australia, an Australian Government program supporting touring exhibitions by providing funding assistance for the development and touring of Australian cultural material across Australia.

 George BALDESSIN Performers with bicycles 1964.
 Etching and aquatint, 17.1 x 24.8cm.
 Courtesy of the artist.